-An important aspect of the delivery of pain services is supporting people with pain to understand their situation and role in self management to achieve the goal of living well with their pain.
+An important aspect of the delivery of pain services is supporting people with pain to understand their situation and role in selfmanagement to achieve the goal of living well with their pain.
 The environment in which pain services are delivered needs to foster this journey.
-Patients should be allowed access to the necessary educational material, and be provided with the opportunity to engage with their health professionals in an environment that is conducive to their pain management needs.
-Department of Health and Social Care has published guidance on clinical facilities.
+Patients should be allowed access to the necessary educational material and be provided with the opportunity to engage with their health professionals in an environment that is conducive to their pain management needs.
+The DHSC has published guidance on clinical facilities.
 This includes advice on matters such as accessibility for disabled patients, toilets, refreshments and car parking facilities.
 Measures to protect a person's privacy, modesty and dignity are a priority.
 The use of screens and covers/hospital gowns is an example of how this may be achieved if there is a need to dress/undress.7-9